haxxorsid/basic-java-instant-messenger/README.md

 What is Basic Java Instant Messenger ?
 ---------
 A basic java application based on GUI and Sockets+Streams, made as a University mini-project.
-It is still under development.

 ###How to run IM:
 ---------